Release Notes 3.0.0

 - A new

-OpenRulesSession has been
+OpenRulesSession has

-introduced to support OpenRules Forms sessions.
+been introduced to support OpenRules Forms sessions.

-- All sample projects and their
+- All sample projects

-demonstrates a new business rules repository organization.
+project "RulesRepository" demonstrates a new business

-New projects HelloWebSphere and HelloWebLogic demonstrate
+HelloWebSphere and HelloWebLogic demonstrate

 integration with the correspondent web servers.

-- Release 3.0.0 fixes several
+- Release 3.0.0 fixes

-into OpenRules-3.
-All changes are documented in the source
+changes are documented in the source code.

 - The web site www.openrules.com as well as the online User's Guide have been modified to reflect changes introduced in OpenRules-3.
 You may want to read new sections "Rules Repository", "Rule Engine", "Rules Validation Tools", "Deployment" and revisit sections "OpenRules API" and "OpenRules Configuration".